bobbyluig/eclipse/docs/src/repair.md

 ### Sequence is not stable.

 If the robot is tripping, a servo is probably damaged.
 However, if that is not the case, it may just be that the center of mass changed.
-Refer to the usage guid for calibration.
+Refer to the usage guide for calibration.

 ### The battery is broken.